slerch/CIENS/README.md

 ## Structure within data platform

-The data set divided into four data sets, which are connected by an empty head "data set".
+The data set is divided into four data sets, which are connected by an empty head "data set".
 Each of the five parts has its own DOI.
 The four data sets are listed in the following:

 - `CIENS - Run 00 UTC`, observational data included; DOI: [10.35097/EOvvQEsgILoXpYTK](https://dx.doi.org/10.35097/zzfEJPxDILXwSNPH)
 - `CIENS - Run 00 UTC - Spatial Variables`, DOI: [10.35097/wVDXkDCGnBgFuuGt](https://dx.doi.org/10.35097/wVDXkDCGnBgFuuGt)